Kenny Omega

-Before joining AEW, Omega was known for his tenure in New Japan Pro-Wrestling (NJPW), during which he held the IWGP Heavyweight Championship, the IWGP Intercontinental Championship, the inaugural IWGP United States Heavyweight Champion, as well as several other titles.
-Also known for his video games-inspired persona, he was a member of the Bullet Club stable, later serving as the group's leader.
-Throughout his career, Omega has also performed as part of independent promotions worldwide, including DDT Pro-Wrestling, Jersey All Pro Wrestling, and Pro Wrestling Guerrilla, as well as larger national and international promotions, such as Ring of Honor, Impact Wrestling, and Lucha Libre AAA Worldwide.
-While wrestling in the last two promotions, he held the Impact World Championship and AAA Mega Championship.
-In AEW, he is a former one-time AEW World Champion, one-time AEW World Tag Team Champion (with Adam Page), and was one-third of the inaugural AEW World Trios Champions with The Young Bucks (Matt Jackson and Nick Jackson).
+Before joining AEW in 2019, Omega was known for his tenure in New Japan Pro-Wrestling (NJPW) from 2014 to 2019, during which he held the IWGP Heavyweight Championship, IWGP United States Heavyweight Championship, in addition to various other titles.
+He was also a former member and leader of the Bullet Club stable.
+He incorporates elements from video games in his persona.
+Throughout his career, Omega has also performed as part of independent promotions worldwide, including DDT Pro-Wrestling, Jersey All Pro Wrestling, and Pro Wrestling Guerrilla, as well as larger promotions, such as Ring of Honor, Impact Wrestling, and Lucha Libre AAA Worldwide.
+While wrestling in the latter two promotions, he held the Impact World Championship and AAA Mega Championship, and during the spring and summer of 2021 he held the AEW World, Impact World, and AAA Mega titles simultaneously as a triple champion.
+In AEW, he has held the AEW World Championship once, the AEW World Tag Team Championship once, the AEW World Trios Championship twice, and the AEW International Championship once.
+He became AEW's inaugural Triple Crown winner in September 2022 by winning the World Trios title, and also became AEW's inaugural Grand Slam champion by winning the AEW International Championship in March 2025.

-Hailed as one of the best professional wrestlers in the world, Omega was named Sports Illustrated's Wrestler of the Year in 2017 and topped Pro Wrestling Illustrated's list of top 500 male wrestlers the following year and in 2021.
-He has also attained the latter publication's Match of the Year distinction three times; one of those matches, in which Omega competed against Kazuchika Okada in a two out of three falls match at Dominion 6.9 in Osaka-jo Hall in June 2018, received a seven-star rating from combat sports journalist Dave Meltzer, the highest rating Meltzer has ever awarded a professional wrestling match.
+Widely regarded as one of the best professional wrestlers in the world, Omega was named Sports Illustrated's Wrestler of the Year in 2017 and topped Pro Wrestling Illustrated's list of top 500 male wrestlers the following year and in 2021.
+He has also attained the latter publication's Match of the Year distinction three times; one of those matches, in which Omega competed against Kazuchika Okada in a two out of three falls match at Dominion 6.9 in Osaka-jo Hall in June 2018, received a seven-star rating from sports journalist Dave Meltzer, the highest rating Meltzer has ever awarded a professional wrestling match.
 He was inducted into the Wrestling Observer Newsletter Hall of Fame in 2020.